crispianm/SciComp/README.md

 # Scientific Computing
-Software suite of various numerical ODE and PDE solution methods.
+Software suite of various numerical ODE and PDE solution methods, written by Crispian Morris for the EMAT30008 module.